ABOUT

 In 2022 I undertook a Level 2 in Understand Autism.
 I feel it is important to develop an understanding in neurodiversity, and the impact this can have on the person's life path and their relationships.

 I undertake continuous profession development training in trauma, abuse and attachment, and continue to develop my understanding and capacity in working with ADHD, Autism, PTSD, dissociative survivors, and those who have attachment disorders (BPD and EUPD) - often suffering with disabilities, depression and anxiety.
-I am also increasingly integrating the approach of Internal Family Systems, which works with all parts of a person's, with the aim to bring a sense of inner peace and wholeness
+I am also increasingly integrating the approach of Internal Family Systems, which works with all parts of a person's, with the aim to bring a sense of inner peace and wholeness, to the individual, as well as couples and their families.

-I am based in Winton, Bournemouth, working face to face and online.
-My services can be assessed through a direct self-referral or through BUPA.
+I am based in Winton, Bournemouth, working face to face and online (for individual counselling).
+My services can be assessed through a direct self-referral or BUPA.

 I still love my work and I look forward to meeting you!